coljac/saitek_linux_keyboard/README.md

 # Saitek Linux keyboard emulation

 This is not the world's most sophisticated piece of softwar, but it works.
+It's not actually proper keyboard emulation, but it does produce keystrokes with `xdotool`.

 While looking into various USB APIs in order to capture events from the Saitek Flight Switch Panel, I discovered that `evtest` displays events from the device just fine.
 So, rather than dive deeper down the USB specification I'm just reading stdout from this process and doing a simple mapping, then using `xdotool` to emulate keystrokes.